sebvey/python-fp/docs/pages/functions.md

 ## Tupling

-Another useful functionalities for our functions parameters is grouping them into a single tuple parameter.
+Another useful functionality for our functions parameters is grouping them into a single tuple parameter.
 Since our collection API often takes transformation from X to E, it is common to process lists of tuples (for example, created with `zip`) by defining functions of multiple parameters and tupling them on the fly.

 ```python
 from xfp import Xlist